What are suicidal thoughts?

 It may appear that suicide or an attempt at suicide is an impulsive act, especially if a person is misusing alcohol or drugs, or responding to a sudden crisis.
-Although thinking about suicide is quite common, and may occur whatever your age, gender or sexuality, you will be more vulnerable to suicidal thoughts and feelings if you feel incapable of solving the difficulties in your life.
-These may include:
+Although thinking about suicide is quite common, some people are more vulnerable to suicidal thoughts and feelings if they feel incapable of solving the difficulties in their life.

 - Isolation or loneliness

 - The breakdown of an important relationship

 - Being bullied at work, home or at school

 - Work problems, unemployment or poor job prospects

 - Adjusting to a big change such as retirement or redundancy

 - Debt problems

 - Long-term physical pain or illness